Wachacha-jay/Market_Analysis/README.md

 2. **Potential Reasons for Decline**:
    - Possible reasons for the declining purchase frequency may include:
    - **Dissatisfaction with Products/Services**: If businesses feel that their needs are not being met, they may reduce their purchases.
    - **Competitive Offers**: Competitors may offer better pricing, products, or services, prompting customers to switch.
    - **Budget Cuts**: Economic factors may lead businesses to cut back on spending.

 3. **Segmentation Insights**:
    - High-value customers are particularly concerning because their departure would have a disproportionate impact on revenue.
-   - For the medium businesses we can also do a deep research , to improve on their purchases .
+   - For the medium businesses we can also do a deep research, to improve on their purchases.

 ### Data Overview

 Detailed analysis and tables[pythonfile](<Data/Case Study Data.csv>)

 ![anomalies](Assets/anomalies.png)

 1. **Anomalies and Moving Average**:
    - The table shows **Total Value**, **Moving Average**, **Percentage Change**, and **Anomaly Status**.
    - The presence of anomalies indicates unusual spikes or drops in sales, while the moving average helps smooth out fluctuations for better trend analysis.
    - The table indicates that the anomalies are normal, We can use other creterias and features to look more into this area

 ![corr](Assets/corr.png)

 2. **Scatter Plot**:
    - The scatter plot illustrates the relationship between **Quantity** and **Total Value**, with a correlation coefficient of approximately **0.83**, indicating a strong positive correlation.
    - Higher quantities generally lead to higher total values, suggesting that increased sales volume is beneficial for revenue.

 ![values and quantities](Assets/vqplts.png)

 3. **Monthly Sales Trends**:
    - The line graphs illustrate trends in **Total Value** and **Quantity Sold** over the months.
    - The sales value and quantity trends show fluctuations, indicating potential seasonality or the impact of specific events or promotions.